jfodera/Weather-Music/lab4/README.md

 Promt 11: list what the entire css file should currently be How I used it: pasted in whole new css

-Promt 12:
+Promt 12: When I click the show more info button, for the weather section show the "feels like", 'min temp', and 'max temp'.
+For the spotify section, show an author for each entry along with an image of the playlist.
+Just make up random 'placeholder values' for these fields.
-How I used it:
+How I used it: Whole new index.php,

-Promt 13:
+Promt 13: give me the full js file
-How I used it:
+How I used it: added new file called backend.js

 Promt 14:
 How I used it: